Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Introduction

-Furthermore, our approach can be connected to multilinear polynomials with learnable coefficients, where element-wise relationship scores are aggregated across graph power sequences.
-This mathematically grounded framework generalizes simple linear operations, capturing more complex interactions between graph powers.
-Our main \textbf{contributions} are as follows: {\roman{enumi}.} \begin{enumerate}[leftmargin=0.6cm] \item We propose a novel graph-based feature fusion framework, termed LEGO fusion, which effectively captures multi-representational, multi-modal, and multi-domain relationships through relationship graphs, thereby enriching feature representations. \item We introduce a learnable graph fusion operator that dynamically integrates different graph powers, facilitating deeper interactions among features and balancing self-relationships with inter-feature relationships. \item We establish a theoretical connection between our graph fusion approach and multilinear polynomials, providing insights into feature interactions.
+Furthermore, our approach can be interpreted as a multilinear polynomial with learnable coefficients, where relationship scores are aggregated across iterative graph relationship update sequences.
+This mathematically grounded framework generalizes simple linear operations, capturing more complex interactions between graph relationship updates.
+Our main \textbf{contributions} are as follows: {\roman{enumi}.} \begin{enumerate}[leftmargin=0.6cm] \item We propose a novel graph-based fusion framework, termed EGO fusion, which effectively captures multi-representational, multi-modal, and multi-domain relationships through relationship graphs, thereby enriching feature representations. \item We introduce a learnable graph fusion operator that dynamically integrates different graph relationship updates, facilitating deeper interactions among features and balancing self-relationships with inter-feature relationships. \item We establish a theoretical connection between our graph fusion approach and multilinear polynomials, providing insights into feature interactions.
 We empirically validate our method in video anomaly detection, demonstrating improvements in both performance and interpretability over traditional feature-level fusion techniques. \end{enumerate}